 - David M. Oshinsky, A Conspiracy So Immense: The World of Joe McCarthy (New York: Oxford University Press, 2005), 109. [↩]

 - Ibid., 98-100, 123-125. [↩]

-- Ellen Schrecker, Many are the Crimes: McCarthyism in America (Princeton: Princeton University, 1999). [↩]
+- Ellen Schrecker, Many Are the Crimes: McCarthyism in America (Princeton, NJ: Princeton University Press, 1999). [↩]

 - Robert D. Dean, Imperial Brotherhood: Gender and the Making of Cold War Foreign Policy (Amherst: University of Massachusetts Press, 2003). [↩]

 - William G. McLoughlin, Revivals, Awakenings, and Reform (Chicago: University of Chicago Press, 2013), 189. [↩]